whymranderson/xelatex/GyroDocs/UpdateLog.rst

    the OpenGL animation module.

 2016/7/13
    Major organization on program files.
+Remove all unnessesary.
+Move gyrodoc folder eslewhere.

 2016/6/11
    Added two demo example with animations to GUI_v3 user interface as two